raphaelquast/EOmaps/docs/EOmaps_examples.rst

 .. _ex_7:

-Vektor data - interactive geometries
+Vector data - interactive geometries
 -------------------------------------

 EOmaps can be used to assign callbacks to vektor-data (e.g. ``geopandas.GeoDataFrames``).